 What is the OWASP API Security Top 10?

-One of their most widely referenced resources is the OWASP Top 10, which lists the 10 biggest security concerns for web applications.
+One of the organization’s most widely referenced resources is the OWASP Top 10, which lists the 10 biggest security concerns for web applications.
+OWASP also maintains a separate, similar list for application programming interfaces (APIs), which are crucial for powering most web and mobile experiences.